sammywachtel/ai_agent_process/templates/iteration-plan.md

 - Tests only scope-specific patterns
 - Provides immediate feedback (not enforcement)

+**Important:** If scope expands during iterations (new files needed for fixes), the orchestrator must update the validation script to include new files.

 **Pre-existing issues (documented, out of scope):**
 - [List any pre-existing failures that will NOT block this scope]
 - Example: "89 TypeScript errors in non-lexical files (documented YYYY-MM-DD)"